USS Southerland: Western Pacific, 1946–1949

 In January 1946, Southerland sailed for the United States.
 Immobilized for a time at San Diego, she departed the California coast for the Central Pacific in November; and, in February 1947, she continued on to the western Pacific.
-She arrived at Shanghai on 8 February and, through the spring, operated along the China coast, primarily out of Tsingtao.
+She arrived at Shanghai on 8 February and, through the spring, operated along the China coast, primarily out of Qingdao.
 In June, she was in Japanese waters; and, on 21 June, she sailed for home.
 From June 1948 to February 1949, she again operated in Chinese and Japanese waters.
 Southerland had been configured as a radar picket destroyer since World War II and was redesignated DDR-743 on 18 March 1949.